liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/04-scripting/01-invoking-liferay-services-from-scripts.markdown

     ...

-Remember that Liferay's script engine only supports Groovy by default.
+Remember that @product@'s script engine only supports Groovy by default.
 If you want to try out the non-Groovy examples below, you need to install the appropriate modules: